-The archive consists of almost 300 files from the period 1913–20: subject files relating to the work of the IWSA; alphabetical correspondence files; and files of news cuttings classified by subject.
-Britain is the country most fully represented in the archive, but there is a wealth of information relating to suffrage movements in France, Germany and the United States.
+The archive consists of almost 300 files from the period 1913-20: subject files relating to the work of the IWSA; alphabetical correspondence files; and files of news cuttings classified by subject.
+Britain is the country most fully represented in the archive, but there is a wealth of information relating to suffrage movements in France, Germany and the United States amongst other countries.

 Catalogues available online via ELGAR for: